fehmi/simply.js/README.md

-# simply
+# simply.js
 Simple toolkit for simple web-apps.

 Developed on top of 'Custom Elements API' of the 'Web Components' standard.
-It provides a single file component concept which helps us to write HTML, CSS and JavaScript codes of the component in a one encapsulated single file.
+It provides a single file component concept which helps us to write HTML, CSS and JavaScript codes in a one encapsulated single file.
 It has built-in super fast 100 lines template engine coded from scratch.
 It is plug & play.
-No need to npm or terminal.
 Just include the js file to your html and you are ready to go.